 Where to stay

-My best recommendation is to stay deep within wine-county!
+Our best recommendation is to stay deep within wine-county!
 Not only is it beautiful and relaxing (you can get in vineyard mode), you will also be close in proximity to several Dog Friendly Wineries!

 This farmhouse was built in 1904 and was originally farmed for a multitude of crops.
-Mom just loves the history of places so she totally geeked out googling the HammerSky Vineyards and the Jantzen family.
+Mom just loves the history of places so she totally geeked out googling the HammerSky Vineyards and the original family.

 According to the winery website and historical records, the Farmhouse and property was built and developed by a Mennonite Minister, Frank Jantzen, who immigrated from Russia with his Prussian wife.
 They raised 10 children in this house!

 And if that wasn’t enough, there’s plenty of Nature on the property!
 There are various Birds, flowers, llamas (next door) and Mom even saw a Bald Eagle on our first day in the tree above the house (thanks to Dan letting us know)!
-A barn owl scared us on our last bathroom break one night (SCREEEEECH) and a raccoon or opossum slid down our windshield (paw evidence)!
+A barred owl scared us on our last bathroom break one night (SCREEEEECH) and a raccoon or opossum slid down our windshield (paw evidence)!

 What to Do / Itinerary